 When young children ages 3, 4, and 5 are initially evaluated, assessment can be challenging because of their short attention spans and varied and limited educational and sociological experiences.
 As such, under the IDEA, younger students may be eligible for special education and related services under a broader disability category called "developmental delay," and states can choose what to call this general category, how they define it, and what age range it applies to.
-In Texas, this category is called Non-Categorical Early Childhood (NCEC).
+In Texas, this category may be called Non-Categorical Early Childhood (NCEC) until the beginning of the 2025-2026 school year.
 A child between the ages of 3-5 may be described as NCEC if he or she meets the eligibility criteria for having the condition of one of the following:

 - Intellectual Disability NCEC-ID

-- Emotional Disturbance NCEC-ED
+- Emotional Disability NCEC-ED

 - Specific Learning Disability NCEC-SLD